python/cpython/Doc/howto/sorting.rst

 Comparison Functions
 ====================

-Unlike key functions that return an absolute values for sorting, a comparison function computes the relative ordering for two inputs.
+Unlike key functions that return an absolute value for sorting, a comparison function computes the relative ordering for two inputs.

 For example, a `balance scale
 <https://upload.wikimedia.org/wikipedia/commons/1/17/Balance_à_tabac_1850.JPG>`_